Silvmike/anki-connect-spanish-cards/README.md

 - [x] Use external LLM to generate questions for QA multi-choice card
 - [ ] Document obtaining tokens for different services required to run the system
 - [ ] Avoid duplicates
-- [ ] Improve generated questions refining
-- [ ] Use https://github.com/pndurette/gTTS library and provide option to generate diffeent voices locally or use Google Translate TTS feature
+- [x] Use https://github.com/pndurette/gTTS library and provide option to generate diffeent voices locally or use Google Translate TTS feature

 # System requirements